mgiaroli/mgiaroli.github.io/_pages/about.md

 Hi!
 I'm Magalí.
 I'm a mathematician, currently interested in beginning my path in data science and machine learning.

 I'm from Argentina.
-I enjoy math and solving problems since I participated in [Math Olympiads](https://oma.org.ar) during my school years.
+I've enjoyed math and solving problems since I participated in [Math Olympiads](https://oma.org.ar) during my school years.
 In 2019 I earned a Ph.D in Mathematics from the [University of Buenos Aires](https://web.dm.uba.ar/).
 In addition to my research experience as a doctoral student, I have several years of university teaching.